Algonquin Wilderness Trip

 If you are looking for an easy relaxing trip on the lake this is not your trip.
 If you are looking for a rewarding, unique trip into the Canadian back country then this is the trip for you.
 We will have to work for every inch of ground we cover.
-We will paddle several miles and portage our kayaks and gear over land, scour for firewood, set up and break down camp everyday, but all of this is what makes this trip the magical journey that it is.
+We will paddle several miles and portage our canoes and gear over land, scour for firewood, set up and break down camp everyday, but all of this is what makes this trip the magical journey that it is.
 We will work as a team to accomplish our daily goals.
-At the end of the day, when we are sitting around the fire, sharing stories and discussing the adventures of the day, there will be a peacefulness that we miss in the hustle and bustle of every day life.
+At the end of the day, when we are sitting around the fire, sharing stories and discussing the adventures of the day, there will be a peacefulness that you miss in the hustle and bustle of everyday life.
 You will experience a contentment that will last long after you leave Algonquin.
 At the end of the trip you will be ready for home, but at the same time you won’t want to leave.
 When you arrive home you’ll be thankful for your bed, but you will still long to be back in Algonquin.
 Algonquin will beckon for your return the remainder of your life.

 – Transportation from TIOA to Algonquin and back

-– Lightweight solo Canoe Rental w/ paddle & PFD
+– Lightweight solo Canoe Rental w paddle & PFD

 – Hotel rooms for the ride there and back